 You might want to check out their ‘In Bloom’ palette, which has been getting a lot of love more recently.

 Anastasia Beverly Hills

 Based on ethical considerations, Anastasia Beverly Hills refuses to sell its cruelty-free makeup products in China.

-And yet, this is a brand loved by celebrity makeup artists and beauty enthusiasts from all over the world.
+And yet, this is a brand loved by celebrity makeup artists and beauty enthusiasts worldwide.

 If you’re unfamiliar with ABH’s ‘Golden Ratio Method,’ you’ll be impressed by the brand’s line of brow pigments, lipsticks, and highlighters.

 ABH’s most substantial offerings are the ‘Norvina Pro Pigment Palette,’ a twenty-plus shade palette with cruelty-free and vegan credentials.